-No one really knows for sure the origin of this dish (traditionally made with chicken) or who conceived it.
-General Tso, a 19th-century general from the Chinese province of Hunan, and a famous personage at the time, apparently enjoyed eating this dish so much it was said to be named after him.
-But another Hunanese, Chef Peng, is said to have created this dish himself in the 1950s.
-Despite the vagueness of its origin, one thing is certain: this dish is fantastic.
-Heavy, crisp, sweet and garlicky, its a perfect weekend dinner when you just want to have something hearty and stay at home and relax.
-This recipe has been adapted from vegweb’s version.
-I’m not sure why, but once this dish is ready, you’ll have to wait around for it to cool off—it maintains a molten lava temperature for about 15 minutes even after its been plated.
-But its worth the wait.Print
+This dish (traditionally made with chicken) is named after General Tso, a 19th-century general from the Chinese province of Hunan.
+He was well-known at the time, and apparently enjoyed eating this dish.
+However, another Hunanese, Chef Peng, is said to have created this dish himself in the 1950s.
+Although the origin of this dish is vague, one thing is for certain: this dish is fantastic.
+Crunchy, crisp, sweet and garlicky, this dish is a perfect weekend dinner when you want to have something hearty and indulgent.

 - 1 block of tofu, cut into 1 inch chunks